Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 An ABS multi-color Nike shoe print in black, white, and purple showed strong layer adhesion, clean details, and excellent overall quality.

-3D-printed sneaker model on green grid by Bambu Lab X1, showcasing detailed patterns and textures.
+3D-printed sneaker model on green grid mat, crafted by Bambu Lab X1, featuring black and white detailing with visible texture and purple sole highlights.

 The print generated excessive waste—0.232 kg for a 0.062 kg item — due to nozzle purges during filament changes, extending print time to over 22 hours.